itamarc/action-itemplate-ghpages/README.md

 processed first and their filled content will be available using as key the file name until the first character "." (dot) preceded by `SNP_`.

-Example: if there is in the snippets folder a file named `RELEASES.html`, it will be processed and its content will be available when processing the templates with the key `SNP_RELEASES`.
+Example: if there is in the snippets folder a file named `RELEASES.html` (or `RELEASES.tmpl.html` or `RELEASES.snp.html`), it will be processed and its content will be available when processing the templates with the key `SNP_RELEASES`.

 Snippets will not be saved in any way to the destination folder.

+## Markdown

+If you have a template or snippet with extension `.md`, it will:
+1. Be filled using ITemplate
+2. Be converted to HTML
+3. Be saved in the destination with `.html` extension instead of `.md`

 ## GitHub Pages